nablarch/nablarch-document/en/application_framework/application_framework/libraries/data_io/data_bind.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The following steps are required to add a file format that can be bound to the Java Beans class.

-1. Create an implementation class :java:extdoc:`ObjectMapper <nablarch.common.databind.ObjectMapper>` to bind the Java Beans class with the file of a specified format.
+1. Create an implementation class of :java:extdoc:`ObjectMapper <nablarch.common.databind.ObjectMapper>` to bind the Java Beans class with the file of a specified format.
-2. Create a class inheriting :java:extdoc:`ObjectMapperFactory <nablarch.common.databind.ObjectMapperFactory>` , and add the process to generate the implementation class :java:extdoc:`ObjectMapper <nablarch.common.databind.ObjectMapper>` created earlier.
+2. Create a class inheriting :java:extdoc:`ObjectMapperFactory <nablarch.common.databind.ObjectMapperFactory>` , and add the process to generate the implementation class of :java:extdoc:`ObjectMapper <nablarch.common.databind.ObjectMapper>` created earlier.
-3. Configure the inherited class :java:extdoc:`ObjectMapperFactory <nablarch.common.databind.ObjectMapperFactory>` in the component configuration file.
+3. Configure the inherited class of :java:extdoc:`ObjectMapperFactory <nablarch.common.databind.ObjectMapperFactory>` in the component configuration file.
 The configuration example of the component configuration file is shown below.

   Point
    * The component name should be **objectMapperFactory** .